tylimbach/RubiksCubeAI/README.md

 4 IDA* searches to solve F2L.
 It solves each pair (1 bottom corner + 1 second layer edge) one at a time using a separate search.

 #### OLL (Orientation of Last Layer)
 Brute force testing of 57 possible algorithms which cover all possible OLL cases.
-This can require additional U turns to set up the algorithm.
+Also determines if U turns are required prior to the algorithm.

 Algorithms are read from oll.txt

 #### PLL (Permutation of Last Layer)
-Brute force testing of 21 possible algorithms which cover all possible OLL cases.
-This can require additional U turns to set up the algorithm, as well as additional U turns after the algorithm to align the last layer with the other two layers.
-A 22nd algorithm is included, to cover any case when the layers are only misaligned and just require U turns.
+Brute force testing of 21 possible algorithms which cover all possible PLL cases.
+Also determines if U turns are required prior or post algorithm.

 Algorithms are read from pll.txt